-The active Social Policy research base in the School ensures that staff who teach on this programme are involved in current Social Policy debates and that students are made aware of new developments and issues in the area.
-Each research student has an approved programme of research, supported by appropriate original research training.
+The active Social Policy research base in the School of Social and Political Sciences ensures that staff who teach on this programme are involved in current Social Policy debates and that students are made aware of new developments and issues in the area.
+Each research student is supported by research training.

 Research Areas, Projects & Topics